Caroleq/caroleq.github.io/_posts/2023-7-9-Audio-Amplifier.md

 ### 3.2 Powering module
 I chose -9V and +9V to be supply voltages of the amplifier.
 I decided to use 230V electrical lines for powering (instead of batteries).
 To make electrical line supply applicable for my device, the powering needed to be converted from 230V AC to -9/+9V DC.
 Also powering had to be stable.
 Any voltage spikes from supply module could possibly break electronic elements.

 ## 4. Simulations
 To analyze operation of the amplifier model I run a few types of simulations.
 Simulations allow to roughly estimate what can be expected from the real amplifier - physical device always differs to some degree from software model.
 Before building the real amplifier I ensured that simulation results meet expectations.
 Following subsections describe the simulation I run along with obtained results.

 ## 4.1 Response to a signal of frequency 1kHz and amplitude 0.5V - 1V peak-to-peak
+While creating the circuit model I checked its response using SPICE simulation paying attention to gain and shape of the output signal.
+The default input signal I used during most of simulations was a sine wave with frequency equal to 1kHz and amplitude equal to 0.5V.
+Additionally I run a few tests for input sine waves with different amplitudes and frequencies to ensure correct behavior for variable signals.

+During designing I first simulated behavior of every stage separately and tuned electronic element values to improve output of stages.
+Next I connected subcircuits into a complete model and checked its behavior.
+Again, I had to change values of some electronic parts to improve the response gain and its shape.

+It was especially difficult to tune resistor values on the feedback loop divider.
+Changing resistor values of the divider by 1Ω could drastically change the shape of amplifier response (1Ω is often more than tolerance of a resistor!).
+Also KiCad could give different simulation results after restarting it.
+A possible explanation is that there were some errors in KiCad calculations of the response.
+After some struggle I managed to obtain a satisfactory response.

+Following are the voltage gain results provided as amplification factors I got from the final simulation:
+Differential stage: X (amplified was the difference between the input and the feedback loop)
+Cascode: X
+Output stage: X
+Whole amplifier:  X

+Load connected to output stage drew Y mA.
+So the power delivered to the load on the simulation was X x Y = Z W.

+Below diagram is a screen from SPICE simulation with amplifier output for a sine wave input of frequency 1kHz and 1V peak-to-peak:

+kicad ->spice

 ## 4.2 Total harmonic distortion check